-This exhibition charts the inception, birth, life, death and resurrection of Wikipedia Art, which questions the authoritative role of Wikipedia, and reveals its fallibility whilst debating the control of access to and creation of knowledge.
+This exhibition charts the inception, birth, life, death and resurrection of Wikipedia Art, which questions the authoritative role of Wikipedia.
+It reveals its fallibility whilst debating the control of access to and knowledge creation.

 Wikipedia Art featured in the Internet Pavilion of the Venice Biennale 2009.
 In 2011 it was an awarded finalist at the Transmediale festival in Berlin.

 Furtherfield presents Stern’s polar projections of Second Life lovers.
 Second life is a 3D simulated and virtual world inhabited daily by thousands of people around the globe.
 To access Second Life, you must embody an avatar (a virtual human representation of yourself), seeing what they see through a computer screen.
 Stern places his lovers and us in a feedback loop between virtual and actual space.

 In Given Time, two life-sized and hand-drawn avatars simultaneously stare longingly across their virtual pond and the real-world gallery floor.
 They hover in mid-air, almost completely still, supported by the gentle sounds of their breath, the wind blowing, and birds in the far-off distance.
 The viewer is both the observer and participant of this reciprocal relationship.
 Through the bodies and eyes of another, we see, look and are seen.
 Stern says: “Here, an intimate exchange between dual, virtual bodies is transformed into a public meditation on human relationships, bodily mortality, and time’s inevitable flow.”

 Given Time was partly supported by the University of Wisconsin – Milwaukee and produced with the help of Jo-Anne Green and Bryan Cera.